rmgibbo/wetfe/web/docs/ontology.md

 ### Things vs Concepts

-All concepts are, in the literal sense, `Things`.
+All concepts are `Things`.
 Still, the distinction between the two is useful for two reasons.

 First, concepts appeal to the human-like perception of `Things`.
 While all `Things` and only `Things` exist, including anything our minds may conjure up, concepts are the `Things` that they _have_ conjured up -- or rather, discovered.